-The Institute is currently located within 5 buildings on the Hammersmith Campus.
+The Institute is currently located within 4 buildings on the Hammersmith Campus.
 The Clinical Research Building (CRB) forms the hub for the Epigenetics Section, as well as housing about half the groups from the Genes and Metabolism Section and the Integrative Biology Section.

 The remainder of the Genes and Metabolism Section is housed on the second floor of the Imperial Centre for Translational and Experimental Medicine (ICTEM).
-Groups working on innovative imaging technologies are located within the Mansfield Centre for Innovation, which includes facilities for 1.5T and 3T MR imaging, as well as next generation microscopy (including PALM-STORM, SIM and STED), Administration and the main Data Centre are located in the Commonwealth Building (CWB).
+Groups working on innovative imaging technologies are located within the Mansfield Centre for Innovation, which includes facilities for 1.5T and 3T MR imaging, as well as next generation microscopy (including PALM-STORM, SIM and STED).
+Administration and the main data centre are located in the Commonwealth Building (CWB).
 Imperial College's experimental animal facility (H1), which is critical for the work of many of the LMS research groups, is located on the lower floors of CRB.
-In vivo imaging is in the Francis Frasier laboratories

-Across the LMS, accommodation is now extremely cramped with no available space for expansion of activities or for hosting the innovative interdisciplinary collaborations which are increasingly important to the institute's ability to deliver.
-Furthermore, adoption of new technologies, particularly new imaging modalities, is critical to the Institute's long-term success, but is currently inhibited not only by lack of space, but also by power constraints to several of the buildings and by lack of ground floor accommodation for vibration sensitive instruments.
+Across the CSC, accommodation is now extremely cramped with no available space for expansion of activities or for hosting the innovative interdisciplinary collaborations which are increasingly important to the institute's ability to deliver.
+Furthermore, adoption of new technologies, particularly new imaging modalities, is critical to the Institute's long term success, but is currently inhibited not only by lack of space, but also by power constraints to several of the buildings and by lack of ground floor accommodation for vibration sensitive instruments.
 The CRB and Mansfield Centres are particularly problematic due to the age of the buildings and the infrastructure.
-Furthermore, access to modern experimental animal facilities is critical for approximately half of the research programmes at the LMS, but is currently severely hampered by a lack of space for modern procedure rooms within the existing H1 facility.
+Furthermore, access to modern experimental animal facilities is critical for approximately half of the research programmes at the CSC, but is currently severely hampered by a lack of space for modern procedure rooms within the existing H1 facility.

 Procedure rooms, with adjacent facilities for long term holding, are critical for longitudinal metabolic, neurological and behavioural monitoring facilities as well as for state-of-the-art in vivo imaging equipment (photoacoustics, bioluminescence, ECHO-MRI, 2-photon microscopy etc).
-Most of the current facilities are aged and the areas struggle with sufficient air supply, cooling, etc. Insufficient flexible space to house modern technology, such as Super-Imaging Microscopes and Cryo-Electron Microscopes as well as lack of procedure room and facilities for longitudinal studies is holding the Institute back from delivering and developing their research to their full capability.
+The some of the current facilities are aged and the areas struggle with sufficient air supply, cooling, etc. Insufficient flexible space to house modern technology, such as Super-Imaging Microscopes and Cryo-Electron Microscopes as well as lack of procedure room and facilities for longitudinal studies is holding the Institute back from delivering and developing their research to their full capability.

-In 2012, the MRC undertook the decommissioning and demolition of the Cyclotron Building (see Figure 3 overleaf).
-Building was raised to the ground (ground floor slab level) and is now available for re-development to create the new LMS facility.
+In 2012 the MRC undertook the decommissioning and demolition of the Cyclotron Building (see Figure 2).
+Building was raised to the ground (ground floor slab level) and is now available for redevelopment.

-The MRC has a remaining lease of 34 years for this site and is potentially seeking to undertake the negotiations with the Imperial College Healthcare Trust (ICHT) in order to use the opportunity for a new build which will cater for the institute's future needs and provide the infrastructure required to maintain and increase its scientific impact.
+The MRC has a remaining lease of 34 years for this site and is potentially seeking to undertake the negotiations with the Imperial College Healthcare Trust (ICHT) in order to use the opportunity for a new build which will cater for the institute's future needs and provide the infrastructure required tomaintain and increase its scientific impact.